 For more than 70 years, Collins’ air traffic team has been producing systems that gather data and alert controllers to potential air space conflicts.

-But how do passengers benefit from data analysis within air traffic management?
-It starts by recognizing how common issues like closed runways, ground-based navigation device outages and weather can impact a flight’s on-time departure or arrival.
-Through data analysis, Collins is tackling these issues and helping air traffic controllers optimize flight plans for more flexible and efficient routes to be communicated directly to the aircraft and operations centers.
-These advancements aid controllers in keeping the skies safe and flights on time.
+Passengers also gain from data analysis within air traffic management.
+Recognizing common issues like closed runways, ground-based navigation device outages, and weather impacts on a flight’s punctuality is key.
+Through data analysis, Collins addresses these issues, helping air traffic controllers optimize flight plans for more flexible and efficient routes that can be communicated directly to aircraft and operations centers.
+These advancements aid controllers in maintaining safe skies and ensuring flights are on time.